-A group of 50 small-scale coffee farmers from Peru’s Chanchamayo region came together in 1966 to form the Cooperativa Agraria Cafetalera La Florida (CAC La Florida) in order to bypass local intermediaries.
-Their efforts have brought much needed education, infrastructure, credit and environmental restoration to this remote corner of the Peruvian jungle.
+In 1966, a group of 50 small-scale coffee farmers from Peru’s Chanchamayo region came together to form the Cooperativa Agraria Cafetalera La Florida (CAC La Florida), in order to bypass local intermediaries.
+Their efforts have since brought much-needed education, infrastructure, credit and environmental restoration to this remote corner of the Peruvian jungle.

 Additional Income for Farmers

 In 2010, CAC La Florida farmers voted to invest Fair Trade premium funds back into the cooperative by paying higher coffee price to its members.
 The cooperative understands individual growers help guarantee the cooperative’s future success.

 CAC La Florida’s Family Development Committee focuses on strengthening women’s participation in production activities.
 Empowering women to fully voice their opinions within the cooperative is another step toward achieving economic and social sustainability within families.

 Fair Trade standards require that farming families have access to doctors, medicine and proper nutrition.
 CAC La Florida provides financial assistance to members and their families in case of serious accidents or ailments.
 The cooperative also assists with basic medical expenses.